jabadiagm/MSXgoauld_tn20k/README.md

 ![Slot map](/mapa_slots.png)

-Warning: not yet fully working on all tangs!
+Warning: not yet fully working on all MSX!

 Tips:
 * Get integrated circuits from trusted sources